CityOfPhiladelphia/standards-docs/site-content/guidelines/design-development/components/cards.md

     parent: components
 ---

 A card serves as an entry point to more detailed information.
-The type of card depends on your use case.
+The type of card depends on the use case.
 There are three types of cards:

 1. [Media](#media-cards) -- used to display news and blog posts.
 2. [Call to action](#call-to-action-cards) -- used to highlight other websites where more information about a topic can be found.